Hriday-sarkar/developer-portfolio-template/Readme.txt

 ==================================================================
-  DEVELOPER PORTFOLIO TEMPLATE by Jaxon (v1.0)
+  DEVELOPER PORTFOLIO TEMPLATE by Hriday (v1.0)
 ==================================================================

 Thank you for choosing this Developer Portfolio Template!
 This guide will walk you through everything you need to know to customize it and make it your own.

-✨ FEATURES
+--> FEATURES
 ------------------------------------------------------------------
 - Clean, modern, and minimal design
 - Fully responsive layout for all devices